architect/arc.codes/src/views/docs/en/guides/get-started/quickstart.md

 > Architect is the quickest way to build serverless web apps on AWS

-Open your terminal to install `arc` globally:
+Open your terminal to install `arc`:

 ```bash
 npm i -g @architect/architect